|Delivery:||Live online & in-person workshops|

 No there is no dress code for our professional development courses.

-Please come wearing whatever you are most comfortable in when you come to your communications skills training.
+Please come wearing whatever you are most comfortable in.

 Please see our full terms and conditions for more details.